osteele/Arduino_SerialRecord/README.md

 You can also interact with this sketch from the Serial Monitor.
 Enter `100,200` into the text area at the top, and press "Send".

+### SendFieldNames

+This sketch is similar to SendMultipleValues, except that it also includes field names in the strings that it sends.
+These are displayed in the Serial Monitor and the Serial Console, but the Processing SerialRecord library igonores them.

 ## Motivation

 This library was intended as a replacement for the manual use of chains of: